mpeyper/testkit-issue-repro/README.md

 3. `-- BYNAME found task ':consumer-project:shadowJar' (type class com.github.jengelman.gradle.plugins.shadow.tasks.ShadowJar_Decorated --`
 4. `-- CONFIGURE CONSUMER PROJECT --`

-The `EAGERLY found..` and `LAZILY found` logs are missing when the plugin is added by `testkit`.
+The `EAGERLY found...` and `LAZILY found ...` logs are missing when the plugin is added by `testkit`.

-Note that if the plugin is attempted to be cast to `ShadowJar` (instead of the decorated version), a runtime error is produced in the `testkit` version only as well.
+Note that if the plugin is attempted to be cast to `ShadowJar` (by uncommenting [this block](/plugin/src/main/kotlin/MyPlugin.kt#L20-L22)), a runtime error is produced in the `testkit` version only as well.

 ## Expectation